Why Do Patents Expire: Everything You Need to Know

-Patents do eventually expire.
-While the patent will remain in force for a period of time, eventually they are considered no longer in effect, and the patented invention becomes freely usable by others.
+Eventually, patents do expire.
+While a patent will remain in force for a period of time, eventually it is considered to be no longer in effect.
+The patented invention then becomes freely usable by others.

 Patent expiration is a policy balance between rewarding research and development as well as stimulating broad societal innovation.

 A patent that remains in effect for too long can restrict others from using and building on it.
 All technology is built on past technology.
-To prevent long-term slowdown and unjust enrichment, patents eventually are no longer in effect.
+To prevent long-term slowdown and unjust enrichment, patents eventually expire.

-Design patents do not need to pay maintenance fees.
+Design patents do not have maintenance fees.
 Utility patents will require a fee at the 3.5-year mark, the 7.5-year mark, and the 11.5-year mark from issuance.
-The fee also must be paid during the USPTO's specific window for paying the fee, which may change and is only generally a few months.
+The fee also must be paid during the USPTO's specific window for payment, which may change and generally is only a few months.
 There also is a grace period that may be granted.

-The grace period allows the patent owner to pay the fee after the deadline, but if it is not paid during this time, the patent will expire.
+The grace period allows the patent owner to pay the fee after the deadline.
+But if the fee is not paid during this time, the patent will expire.
 Under certain circumstances, such as extraordinary difficulty in paying the fee, the USPTO may allow the fee to be paid and patent retaken even after the grace period.

 The patent must also be renewed annually in order to justify the continued government grant of monopoly rights.
-The fees increase as the time gets closer to 20 years, therefore decreasing the incentive to keep the patent if it's not economically useful.
+The fees increase as the patent nears the 20-year mark, therefore decreasing the incentive to keep the patent if it's not economically useful.
 This patent expiration policy is carefully designed to attempt to balance innovation incentives by inventors with the larger public welfare.